To empower the women we empower the men

 These girls are the foundation of all of our skills training work.
 They inspire, motivate and encourage everyone who comes into their contact.

 The original child mothers are grown up now.
 The wonderful thing is that all of their children go to school, getting the education that was cruelly taken away from their mothers.

 They now mentor and support a group of younger child mothers and two of the original girls have set up another group that we call The Child Mother Breakaways.
-You can read more about them on the farming page.

 "Tell the world about the challenges that face women in northern Uganda"